Frizzy-haired orangutan may be new great ape

 "It is imperative that all remaining forest be protected and that a local management body works to ensure the protection of the Batang Toru ecosystem," Novak said.

 Wiratno is the director general of conservation of natural resources and ecosystems at Indonesia's Forestry and Environment Ministry.
 He told a news conference in Jakarta that most of Batang Toru forest was designated as protected in December 2015.

 He said its management will be a priority and is a "great challenge."

 "We are deeply committed to maintaining the survival of this species," said Wiratno, who uses one name.

-The Batang Toru orangutan population was found during a field survey by researcher Erik Meijaard in 1997.
+The Batang Toru orangutan population was found during a field survey.
+It was found by researcher Erik Meijaard in 1997.
 A research station was established in the area in 2006.

-It was not until 2013, when the adult male skeleton became available, that scientists realized how unique the population was.
+It was not until 2013 that scientists realized how unique the population was.
+This was when the adult male skeleton became available.
 It sparked the largest genomic study of wild orangutans ever carried out to provide further evidence of a third orangutan species.